 - animals (live or dead) or their products.

 - equipment such as camping gear, golf clubs, and used bicycles.

 The exportation of firearms is restricted and a police permit to export is required.
 Please declare to Customs officer or security officer on departure any firearms and weapons for safekeeping and later collection.

 There are restrictions on currency being taken out of Fiji by passengers under the Exchange Control Act and the Financial Transactions Act.
-However, if a passenger is in possession of FJ$10,000 or more in Fijian currency or Foreign currency equivalent (includes negotiable bearer instruments), you will be required to fill in a Border Cash Reporting Form.
+However, if a passenger is in possession of $10,000 or more in Fijian currency or Foreign currency equivalent (includes negotiable bearer instruments), you must declare on your departure card and will be required to fill in a Border Cash Reporting Form.
 You are to contact the Customs Officer at the point of departure.